larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 People and circumstances change.
 Individuals who have been banned from a forum may request reinstatement.
-Any such request must be directed to the entity who made the decision (e.g., moderation team, working group chairs, etc.) or their successors.
+Any such request must be directed to the entity who made the decision (e.g., moderator team, working group chairs, etc.) or their successors.
 That party may at their discretion reinstate someone, conditionally or unconditionally.
 So as to avoid